Thai protesters call on king to give up royal fortune

 The protesters have broken a longstanding taboo by criticising the king, and police summoned many of the best-known protest leaders on Tuesday on charges of insulting the monarchy, which can mean up to 15 years in prison.

-Protesters demonstrated outside the headquarters of the Siam Commercial Bank, Thailand’s biggest bank, in which the king’s 23% stake worth over $2.3 billion makes him the largest shareholder.
+Protesters demonstrated outside the headquarters of the Siam Commercial Bank (SCB), Thailand’s biggest bank, in which the king’s 23% stake worth over $2.3 billion makes him the largest shareholder.

 “The people demand back national assets from the king,” read one protest banner.